winnie1994/spark/docs/docs/performance.md

 ## `maxStdDev`

-Adjust `ForgeRenderer.maxStdDev` (either directly on `ForgeRenderer` or via constructor options) to a value less than the default `Math.sqrt(8)`.
+Adjust `SparkRenderer.maxStdDev` (either directly on `SparkRenderer` or via constructor options) to a value less than the default `Math.sqrt(8)`.
 This limits the extent of the Gaussian fall-off, which by default is approx 2.8.
 For VR a good value is `Math.sqrt(5)`, which is perceptually very similar to the default.

 ## `THREE.WebGLRenderer.antialias`